He Jiankui affair: Related research

 In June 2019, Denis Rebrikov at the Kulakov National Medical Research Center for Obstetrics, Gynecology and Perinatology in Moscow announced through Nature that he was planning to repeat He's experiment once he got official approval from the Russian Ministry of Health and other authorities.
 Rebrikov asserted that he would use safer and better method than that of He, saying, "I think I'm crazy enough to do it."
 In a subsequent report on 17 October, Rebrikov said that he was approached by a deaf couple for help.
 He already started in vitro experiment to repair a gene that causes deafness, GJB2, using CRISPR.

 In 2019, the Abramson Cancer Center of the University of Pennsylvania in US announced the use of the CRISPR technology to edit cancer genes in humans, and the results of the phase I clinical trial in 2020.
 The study started in 2018 with an official registration in the US clinical trials registry.
 The report in the journal Science indicates three individuals in their 60s with advanced refractory cancer, two of them with the blood cancer (multiple myeloma) and one with tissue cancer (sarcoma), were treated with their own cancer cells after CRISPR editing.
-The experiment was based on CAR T-cell therapy by which the T cells, obtainted from the individuals were removed of three genes involved in cancer and were added a gene CTAG1B that produces an antigen NY-ESO-1.
+The experiment was based on CAR T-cell therapy by which the T cells, obtained from the individuals were removed of three genes involved in cancer and were added a gene CTAG1B that produces an antigen NY-ESO-1.
 When the edited cells were introduced back into the individuals, the antigens attack the cancer cells.
 Although the results were acclaimed as the first "success of gene editing and cell function" in cancer research and "an important milestone in the development and clinical application of gene-edited effector cell therapy," it was far from curing the diseases.
 One died after the clinical trial, and the other two had recurrent cancer.

 A similar clinical trial was reported by a team of Chinese scientists at the Sichuan University and their collaborators in 2020 in Nature Medicine.
 Here they removed only one gene (PDCD1 that produces the protein PD-1) in the T cells from 12 individuals having late-stage lung cancer.
 The study was found to be safe and effective.
 However, the edited T cells were not fully efficient and disappeared in most individuals, indicating that the treatments were not completely successful.